tylerlmz1/BC/README.md

 # Bash calculator

-A bash script calculator using Python as backend
+A bash script calculator using Python as the backend

 written for a school assignment